Privacy Policy

 Pursuant to the EU-U.S. Data Privacy Framework (“DPF”), ARC provides notice to individuals of the following regarding any of their personal data which may be transferred from the European Union to ARC, located in the United States:

 1. ARC complies with the EU-U.S. Data Privacy Framework (EU-U.S. DPF), the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. Data Privacy Framework (Swiss-U.S. DPF) as set forth by the U.S. Department of Commerce.
-ARC has self-certified to the U.S. Department of Commerce that it adheres to the EU-U.S. Data Privacy Framework Principles (EU-U.S. DPF Principles) with regard to the processing of personal data received from the European Union in reliance on the EU-U.S. DPF and from the United Kingdom (and Gibraltar) in reliance on the UK Extension to the EU-U.S. DPF.
-ARC has certified to the U.S. Department of Commerce that it adheres to the Swiss-U.S. Data Privacy Framework Principles (Swiss-U.S. DPF Principles) with regard to the processing of personal data received from Switzerland in reliance on the Swiss-U.S. DPF.
-If there is any conflict between the terms in this privacy policy and the EU-U.S. DPF Principles and/or the Swiss-U.S. DPF Principles, the Principles shall govern.
-To learn more about the Data Privacy Framework (DPF) program, and to view our certification, please visit Data privacy framework website.
+ARC has self-certified to the U.S. Department of Commerce that it adheres to the applicable DPF Principles.
+If there is any conflict between the terms in this privacy policy and the DPF Principles, the Principles shall govern.
+To learn more about the DPF program and view our certification, please visit the Data Privacy Framework website.

-3. By providing this notice under the DPF, along with the information stated in ARC’s broader privacy policy, of which the DPF is a component, ARC commits to subject any personal data received from the European Union, United Kingdom (and Gibraltar), and/or Switzerland to the DPF Principles.
+3. By providing this notice under the DPF, ARC commits to subject any personal data received from the European Union, United Kingdom (and Gibraltar), and/or Switzerland to the DPF Principles.

 Name (including middle initial)